Should I eat fruit? How much fruit is OK to eat? How much is too much? Will the sugar in fruit make me gain weight?

 At the end of the day, fruits are “real” foods.
 They are highly nutritious and so fulfilling that eating them can help you feel more satisfied with less food.

-If you eat lots of sweet crap, ditch it and replace it with whole fruits.
+If you eat lots of sugary foods, ditch them and replace it with whole fruits.
 Chances are you will drop weight and your health will improve in numerous ways.

-If you can tolerate fruit and you’re not on a low-carb diet then go ahead and eat fruit… preferably as part of a healthy, real food based diet that includes animals and plants.
+If you can tolerate fruit and you’re not on a low-carb diet then go ahead and eat fruit as part of a healthy, real food based diet that includes lots of plant-based foods.
 If you feel that you can maintain or lose weight quite easily and fruit doesn't effect this, then I recommend 2 serves of (whole) fruit per day.
-Preferably choose the ones with the least amount of sugar and only eat more than two serves if you are pretty active.

 If you struggle to lose weight and need an extra "push" then reducing your fruit intake can be very beneficial (after you have already cut out all other sugars first and reduced your carbohydrate intake).
 Cutting out (or down on) fruit doesn't mean you can't reap the benefits of all of the vitamins and minerals.
 You can still receive more than enough by eating plenty of vegetables.
-I recommend only eating berries and just sticking to one serving per day (around 1 cup max).
+I recommend only eating berries and just sticking to one serving per day (around 1 cup max), as I mentioned above.

 I hope this cleared the confusion for you!